juji-io/docs/docs/api.md

 The Juji Cognitive AI infrastructure consists of two core cognitive AI
-engines: **Psychographic Insights Engine** and **Cognitive AI Chat Engine**, both of which are **domain and industry independent**.
+engines: **Psychographic Insights Engine** and **Cognitive AI Chat Engine**.
+Both of are **domain and industry independent**.
 Developers can access both Juji engines via API and build their own cognitive AI applications in **any domain and industry**.